-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback will be provided informally by means of class emails, when laboratory reports are submitted and marked and in a standard format on the The Faculty of Science and Engineering Community page.
 Information provided includes average marks, maximum and minimum marks for the assessment components as a whole and for individual coursework.